DataDog/documentation/content/en/developers/marketplace/_index.md

 #### README

-* Include “Overview,” “Setup,” and “Support” sections with H2 headings (## in Markdown).
+* Include "Overview," "Setup," and "Support" sections with H2 headings (## in Markdown).
-* The “Overview" heading should clearly describe the value your offering provides users, as well as how it can be used together with Datadog for more comprehensive observability.
-We recommend adding images of your software or dashboards in action.
-This section will be displayed in the “Overview” tab of your tile.
+* The "Overview" heading should clearly describe the value your offering provides users, as well as how it can be used together with Datadog for more comprehensive observability.
+It is recommended to add images of your software or dashboards in action.
+This section is displayed in the "Overview" tab of your tile.
-* The “Setup” heading should provide straightforward configuration steps for users to install or use your offering.
-This section will be displayed in the “Configuration” tab of your tile.
+* The "Setup" heading should provide straightforward configuration steps for users to install or use your offering.
+This section is displayed in the "Configuration" tab of your tile.
-* The “Support” heading should identify a contact for support, and possibly an option to submit product feedback.
-This section will be displayed in the “Support” tab of your tile.
+* The "Support" heading should identify a contact for support, and possibly an option to submit product feedback.
+This section is displayed in the "Support" tab of your tile.

 #### Images